learn-co-curriculum/dsc-structure-of-this-course/README.md

-# The Structure of This Course
+# The Structure of this Course

 ## Introduction